Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Proof of Theorem .

 is closed.
 Also, since $\mathbb{U}$ is compact, $\Delta^{i}$ is compact under the $w$-$s$ topology, and by \cite[Proposition D.5(b)]{HernandezLermaMCP} the map

 is continuous in the $w$-$s$ topology.
 Since $\Delta^{i}$ is compact, $\text{BR}(\hat\pi^{-i})$ is non-empty.
-Thus, by Kakutani–Fan–Glicksberg fixed point theorem \cite[Corollary 17.55]{InfiniteDimensionalAnalysis}, $\Phi$ admits a fixed point and completing the proof of step 2.
+Thus, by Kakutani–Fan–Glicksberg fixed point theorem \cite[Corollary 17.55]{InfiniteDimensionalAnalysis}, $\Phi$ admits a fixed point and this completes the proof of step 2.

 \item [\textit{Step 3}.]
 In this step, we show that under Assumption \ref{eq:symepart2}(ii), for any leader strategy $\gamma^{0}\in \Gamma^{0, \PI}$ continuous in $u^{1:N}$, there exist symmetric pure $\hat{\epsilon}$-Nash best response strategies for the followers.
-By Part (ii), for any leader strategy $\gamma^{0}\in \Gamma^{0, \PI}$ continuous in $u^{1:N}$, there exists a symmetric mixed Nash best response strategies for the followers.
-Since by Assumption \ref{eq:symepart2}(ii), the distribution of $y^{i}$, under the change of measure, is atomless.
-Appealing to \cite[Theorem 3]{milgrom1985distributional}, we get that $\Gamma^{i}$ is a dense subset of $\Delta^{i}$ in the $w$-$s$ topology.
-Hence, one can approximate the symmetric mixed Nash response arbitrarily closely using symmetric pure strategies.
+By Part (ii), for any leader strategy $\gamma^{0}\in \Gamma^{0, \PI}$ continuous in $u^{1:N}$, there exists a symmetric mixed Nash best response strategy for the followers.
+Since by Assumption \ref{eq:symepart2}(ii), the distribution of $y^{i}$, under the change of measure, is atomless and identical among followers, then appealing to \cite[Theorem 3]{milgrom1985distributional}, we get that $\Gamma^{i}$ is a dense subset of $\Delta^{i}$ in the $w$-$s$ topology.
+Since $\Gamma^{i}$ and $\Delta^{i}$ are identical among followers, following from the continuity of $F^i$, we can approximate the symmetric mixed Nash response arbitrarily closely using symmetric pure strategies.
 Owing to the continuity of costs, these deterministic strategies define approximate pure Nash responses from the followers.

 \end{itemize}